The benefits of breastfeeding have been widely reported with the latest study showing that it could almost half the risk of an asthma attack.

 In March 2017, the survey of 500 women for Public Health England found that fears about breastfeeding included embarrassment about feeding in front of strangers, breastfeeding preventing them from taking medication and concerns that it could be painful.

 Almost three-quarters of women start breastfeeding when their child is born, but this drops to 44% within 6 to 8 weeks.
 PHE recommends that women breastfeed for at least 6 months.

-Start4Life, through PHE, has now launched a new interactive program that helps parents and parents-to-be called Breastfeeding Friend (BFF) Chat Bot.
+Start4Life, through PHE, launched a new interactive program to help parents and parents-to-be called Breastfeeding Friend (BFF) Chat Bot.
 It is accessed through Facebook messenger and provides support to mothers any time of day or night to help make breastfeeding a better experience.
 It will also work to dispel myths and help alleviate concerns mums have.